 The Council staff, working in cooperation and consultation with Bonneville staff and other agency personnel, then began reviewing the project information, comments from the sponsors and other on the projects, the ISRP's reports, public comment on the ISRP report, and other information.
-Through the winter and spring of 2011 staff has been working with the Fish and Wildlife Committee and with Bonneville and other agency staff to frame programmatic and project-specific issues for resolution on the path to Council's recommendations.
-The Council will then consider all of this information and make final decisions on project implementations to Bonneville by late spring 2011.
+Through the winter and spring of 2011 staff worked with the Fish and Wildlife Committee and with Bonneville and other agency staff to frame programmatic and project-specific issues for resolution on the path to Council's recommendations.
+The Council then considered all of this information and made its final decisions on project implementations to Bonneville in April and June 2011.